backdrop-contrib/custom_breadcrumbs/README.md

 NEW FEATURES
 ------------

-Beginning with the 6.x-2.x release, custom breadcrumbs has many new features which are available through optional modules in the custom breadcrumbs package.
+Custom breadcrumbs has many new features which are available through optional modules in the custom breadcrumbs package.
 The base module, required by all the others, is still custom_breadcrumbs.
 This module handles custom breadcrumbs based on node type as described above.
 The following optional modules can also be installed to provide custom breadcrumbs in a variety of situations:

 * custom_breadcrumbs_views provides custom breadcrumbs on views pages.
    Once this module is enabled, a new "Views" tab will appear at